6th April, 2023

 "domestic client" means a client for whom a project is being carried out which is not in the course or furtherance of a business of that client;

-Now we know what a domestic client is, what does this mean?
-How are they different from any other client under CDM?
+Now we know what a domestic client is, how are they different from any other client under CDM?

-So CDM duties do apply to domestic clients under CDM 2015, however, their duties are usually transferred to another member of the project team.
+CDM duties do apply to domestic clients under CDM 2015, but since they might not know how to follow CDM, their duties are usually transferred to another member of the project team.

 Client duties are automatically transferred from a domestic client to: